 Susan Byron has been a freelance writer with IrishCentral since 2010.
 Our resident expert on all aspects of travel relating to Ireland, Susan also runs the popular, independent, travel website, called Ireland’s Hidden Gem.
 She has written three best selling Irish travel guides and creates tailor made trips for people wishing to visit Ireland.

-Signup to our newsletter today and to get a chance to win two tickets to Ireland!
+Sign up to our newsletter today for a chance to win your next trip to Ireland!